apnadkarni/blt/man/vector.rst

   The last set returns a vector of the same length as the argument.

   **norm**
-    Scales the values of the vector to lie in the range [0.0..1.0].
+   Scales the normalized values of the vector (values lie in the range [0.0..1.0]).

   **sort**
     Returns the vector points sorted in ascending order.